 - Patients with advanced illnesses who would qualify for hospice services but who are not psychologically ready for hospice.

-- Patients who need to establish or re-establish goals of care in patients with serious illnesses
+- Patients who wish to establish or re-establish goals of care in patients with serious illnesses.

-- Patients who need advanced care planning with regard to:
+- Patients who would like to discuss advanced care planning with regard to: